 Eric Clapton's mother was 16 years old when she gave birth, his father was a 24-year-old Canadian soldier stationed in England during WW II, who returned to his wife in Canada before Eric was born.
 The name Clapton is from Eric's mother's side of the family.

 His grandparents raised him, since his mother, at 16, could not care for him.
 His mother moved to Germany when Eric was a toddler, and until the age of 9, he thought his grandparents were his parents.
 This was a pivotal moment in Eric's life, which scarred him emotionally.

-At an early age, he was influenced by the blues, and devoted most of his time to learning the chords of blues records by playing along with them.
+At an early age, he was influenced by the blues and devoted most of his time to learn the chords of blues records by playing along with them.